 Based on the Expeditionary learning model, craftsmanship is one of the most important components to quality work.
 The fine arts program will emphasize the performing and visual arts.
 The elective courses offered each year will vary.
 Two credits in the fine arts are required for graduation.
 Some examples of courses are:

 Countercultural Music (Reggae, Rock and Rap)

 Grade 11 -12 — Service Learning and/or Independent Study (must be preapproved and a submission in writing of what student wants to study)

 WELLNESS, HEALTH and ATHLETICS

 All students will take Wellness, Health and Athletics each year.
 This program is designed to support students develop healthy attitudes and values related to life-long fitness.
 Students will receive approximately 120 minutes a week of instruction in this course which is aligned to the National Physical Education and Health curriculum.
 Instruction in adventure education will be integrated into this course as well.
-The student will receive a total of 2.5 credits for high school graduation.

 Grade 9 — Wellness, Health, and Athletics